cartfisk/weather-mix/README.md

 # weather-mix
 Web application that recommends SoundCloud playlists based on current weather conditions.
+The project makes use of the OpenWeatherMap.org API as well as the official SoundCloud Javascript SDK.

 # Installation Instructions
 1. Go ahead and ```git clone``` the entire repo into your local file system.